Machian Gravity: A mathematical formulation for Mach's Principle: Introduction

-Several theories have been put forward in the last decade to explain DM and DE.
-Empirical theories like MOND, proposed by \cite{Milgrim1983,Milgrim1983a,Milgrim1983b,Milgrom2011} can explain the galactic velocity profiles extremely well but violates momentum conservation principles.
+Several theories have been proposed in the last decade to explain DM and DE.
+Empirical theories like Modified Newtonian Dynamics (MOND), proposed by \cite{Milgrim1983,Milgrim1983a,Milgrim1983b,Milgrom2011} can explain the galactic velocity profiles extremely well but violates momentum conservation principles.
 Therefore, if a mathematically sound theory is developed that can mimic the MOND empirically, then that can explain the dark matter.
-Bekenstein proposed AQUAL \cite{Bekenstein1984,Bekenstein2009,Milgrom1986} to provide a physical ground to MOND.
-Other theories, such as Modified gravity STVG \cite{Moffat2005,Brownstein2005,Brownstein2005a,Moffat2005a}, TeVeS \cite{Bekenstein2005}, Massive gravity \cite{Dam1970,Zakharov1970,Babichev2010,Babichev2013} etc. are also proposed to match the galactic velocity profiles without dark matter, etc. Other higher dimensional theories such as induced matter theory \cite{Overduin1998,Ponce1993,Wesson1992,de2010schwarzschild,moraes2016cosmic} etc. are also proposed by researchers.
+Bekenstein proposed A QUAdratic Lagrangian (AQUAL) \cite{Bekenstein1984,Bekenstein2009,Milgrom1986} to provide a physical ground to MOND.
+Other theories, such as Modified gravity, Scalar-Tensor-Vector Gravity (STVG) \cite{Moffat2005,Brownstein2005,Brownstein2005a,Moffat2005a}, Tensor–Vector–Scalar gravity (TeVeS) \cite{Bekenstein2005}, Massive gravity \cite{Dam1970,Zakharov1970,Babichev2010,Babichev2013} etc. are also proposed to match the galactic velocity profiles without dark matter.
+Other higher dimensional theories such as induced matter theory \cite{Overduin1998,Ponce1993,Wesson1992,de2010schwarzschild,moraes2016cosmic} etc. are also proposed by researchers.
 However, all these theories came from the natural desire to explain the observational data and not build on a solid logical footing.

-In the early 20th century, Earnest Mach hypothesized that the inertial properties of matter must depend on the distant matters of the universe.
+Now, let us shift our focus to another aspect of GR.
+In the early 20th century, Earnest Mach hypothesized that the inertial properties of matter must depend on the distant matters of the Universe.
 Einstein was intrigued by Mach's Principle and tried to provide a mathematical construct of it through the GR.
-Einstein soon realized that his field equations imply that a test particle in an otherwise empty universe has inertial properties, which contradicts Mach's argument.
+He later realized that his field equations imply that a test particle in an otherwise empty Universe has inertial properties, which contradicts Mach's argument~\cite{Einstein}.
 However, intrigued by the overwhelming success of GR in explaining different observational data, he did not make any further attempt to explain Mach's principle.